aliakbar44/Question_1/README.md

 # Question_1

 npm install // To install the dependencies

+Do npm install xml2js as well.

 node question1.js -- This will convert the existing XML (File : test.xml) and modified the NODE name to WIPRO.com ) modifiedXMLFile.xml will be created